 Do you need a case?

 It’s nice to have all your suturing items together in a case.
-But, if you are just going to put the items in another first aid bag, then you might not need the case; you could just buy the suturing items individually.
+But, if you will put the items in another first aid bag, you might not need the case; you could buy the suturing items individually.

 Does the Suture Kit Contain Everything You Need?